 Provides Great Exfoliation

 When you exfoliate regularly, you can keep your skin free of dead cells to minimize the appearance of wrinkles and keep your complexion looking young and fresh.
-When combined with natural brown sugar, argan oil makes a great quick-absorbing exfoliator.
-It's effective on more than just your face, too!
+When combined with natural brown sugar, argan oil makes a good quick-absorbing exfoliator.
+It's useful on more than just your face, too!
 You can use it to resolve dry elbows or heels following a pedicure by massaging away dead skin.
-Exfoliators are some of the easiest do-it-yourself beauty products, and making your own can save you significant amounts of money.
+Exfoliators are some of the simplest do-it-yourself beauty products, and making your own can save you significant amounts of money.
 Adding argan oil to your mix delivers excellent anti-aging effects!

 To boost your next exfoliation treatment with argan oil, simply mix a few drops of the oil into a tablespoon of brown sugar in your hand.
 Rub this mix into your face for two to four minutes, paying extra attention to dry and acne-prone areas.
 Rinse the scrub off using warm water and then pat dry.

 Argan oil is derived from the fruit of the Moroccan argan tree.
 These fruits are so packed with nutrients that local goats will actually climb up into the tree branches to get to them.
 Argan oil is created by processing the nuts inside the fruit.
 This oil has an ancient medicinal and cosmetic history dating all the way back to the Phoenicians, who used the oil in 600 BC.

 Argan oil comes from Morocco's argan tree.
 After being extracted from the tree's nuts, it can be used as a moisturizer and conditioner for the skin and hair.
 Its many beneficial ingredients, including vitamin E and fatty acids, have led many to call it "liquid gold."
 Thanks to its potent effects and its gentle all-natural composition, more and more people are using argan oil for all sorts of hair and skin care routines.